Books

 The SpecialQuest Multimedia Training Library supports the inclusion of young children with disabilities birth–five and their families, in early care and education settings.
 The SpecialQuest materials and approach have been used nationwide, refined over a period of ten years, and have been shown to create and sustain change.
 Materials on this website are provided at no cost with funding from the Office of Head Start.

-This Web site begins with a definition of inclusion and then details the benefits of inclusion, the role of the teacher, and plans for successful inclusion.
+This post begins with a definition of inclusion and then details the benefits of inclusion, the role of the teacher, and plans for successful inclusion.